Jennifer Carpenter

 Jennifer Carpenter in 'Dexter'

-Initially, Carpenter couldn't believe in the success of "Dexter," but later admitted that she wanted to try her hand at comedy, perhaps even dark comedy.
+Initially, Carpenter was shocked by "Dexter's" success, but later admitted she wanted to try her hand at comedy, perhaps even dark comedy.
 "My dream is to work with Woody Allen, where I could also sing," the actress shared.

 Dexter - Debra Morgan's Beautiful Filthy Mouth

-However, for many years, she was primarily offered roles in thrillers, action films, and detective stories – "Faster" (2010) with Dwayne Johnson, "Seeking Justice," (2011) with Nicolas Cage, and "Gone" (2012) with Amanda Seyfried, among others.
+Instead, for many years, she was mainly offered roles in thrillers, action films, and detective stories – "Faster" (2010) with Dwayne Johnson, "Seeking Justice," (2011) with Nicolas Cage, and "Gone" (2012) with Amanda Seyfried, among others.

 Jennifer Carpenter in 'Gone'